cljfx/cljfx/README.md

   - caret in custom text input may have timer that restarts on typing
   - flipbook animation player needs to restart timer on FPS settings change
-- lifecycle that is just a function creating component instance may be useful